Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 # terraform-azurerm-avm-res-network-expressroutecircuit

 This is a module for deploying an Azure Express Route Circuit with it's dependencies.
-Make sure you check out the Azure [ExpressRoute Documentation](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction)!
+Make sure yopu check out the Azure [ExpressRoute Documentation](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction)!

 > [!IMPORTANT]
 > As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not fully functional and implemented across all supported languages yet - breaking changes are to be expected.